agoramachina/deepseek-exporter/README.md

 #### JSON
 - Complete data including all branches and metadata
 - Best for data preservation and programmatic use
-- Includes all message versions and conversation branches
+- Includes all message versions and chat branches

 #### Markdown
 - Human-readable format with formatting
-- Shows only the current conversation branch
+- Shows only the current chat branch
 - Includes optional metadata (timestamps, model info)
 - Great for documentation or sharing

 #### Plain Text
 - Simple format following Claude's prompt style
 - Uses "User:" and "Claude:" prefixes
-- Shows only the current conversation branch
+- Shows only the current chat branch
 - Ideal for copying into other LLMs or text editors

 #### PDF